-For all that i say that Singapore is a small island, there are a surprising amount of places that i haven’t visited properly.
-So when the Village Hotel folks invited me to check out their Changi Village property, i was more than happy to.
+For all that I say that Singapore is a small island, there are a surprising amount of places that I haven’t visited properly.
+So when the Village Hotel folks invited me to check out and review Changi Village Hotel, I was more than happy to.
 Changi Village is on the North-Eastern end of Singapore, quite close to Changi Airport, and I have rarely ventured out here for any reason just because it’s not the easiest place to get to.

 Changi Village is not on the MRT line, so you’ll need to either drop on the East-West (Green) line at:

 - Tanah Merah station – take bus #2 to Changi Village Bus Depot

 - Tampines station – take bus #29 to Changi Village Bus Depot